Mailu/Mailu/docs/database.rst

 .. note::
    Roundcube does not offer a migration tool for moving from SQLite to PostgreSQL.
-   Incase roundcube is used, the Mailu setup utility can be used to specify SQLite for the roundcube database backend.
+   In case roundcube is used, the Mailu setup utility can be used to specify SQLite for the roundcube database backend.